bradlau/bradlau.info/README.md

 # bradlau.info
 Personal website for Brad Lauster.
-View site at: https://bradlau.info
+View the site at: https://bradlau.info